Latest Chan Division News

 August 4, 2020

-Chan in the Media Faculty Health and Wellness Research
+Chan in the Media Faculty Health and Wellness Research Technology

 USC’s Sook-Lei Liew, Judy Pa and James M. Finley are researching the benefits of virtual reality for patients with Alzheimer’s disease, Parkinson’s disease or stroke.

-By Chandrea Miller / USC News From left, Sook-Lei Liew, James M. Finley and Judy Pa in the USC SMART-VR Center.
+By Chandrea Miller / USC Today From left, Sook-Lei Liew, James M. Finley and Judy Pa in the USC SMART-VR Center.
 (Photo courtesy of Sook-Lei Liew) They've been called one of the most junior teams to lead such a high-profile USC collaboration.
 "I'm not sure if this is good or bad," said Sook-Lei Liew…

 ⋯